-Including revenues generated by both geostationary and non-geostationary satellites, this market should represent a global opportunity of more than 3 billion U.S. dollars of revenues by the end of the decade (source: Euroconsult 2021) and growing at around 10% average annual rate.
+Including revenues generated by both geostationary and nongeostationary satellites, this market should represent a global opportunity of more than 3 billion U.S. dollars of revenues by the end of the decade (source: Euroconsult 2021) and growing at an average annual rate of around 10%.

-Government services
+Government Services

-In the medium and long-term demand in the Government Services market will benefit from developments in security, surveillance, safety and IT systems in a context of increasing volumes of data exchanged, miniaturisation of equipment and deployment of remote-controlled systems, and from the increasing use of commercial capacities by governments seeking to rationalise spending on the long-term.
-Increasing space defense budget is also a positive factor.
-Finally, geopolitical context remains an element that can impact the demand on the short-term.
+In the medium and long-term, demand in the Government Services market will benefit from developments in security, surveillance, safety and IT systems in a context of increasing volumes of data exchanged, miniaturisation of equipment and deployment of remote-controlled systems, and from the increasing use of commercial capacities by governments seeking to rationalise spending on the long-term.
+Increasing space defense budgets is also a positive factor.
+Finally, geopolitical context remains an element that can impact demand in the short-term.

-Non-geostationary satellite constellations are expected to further broaden the market given their ubiquitous coverage characteristics in particular.
+Non-geostationary satellite constellations are expected to further broaden the market given their ubiquitous coverage characteristics, in particular.
 While geostationary satellites will continue to play a major role in this segment as they benefit from a large base of terminals installed and the launch of innovative services (e.g. EUTELSAT QUANTUM), non-geostationary satellite constellations will progressively capture most of the growth in this segment.

-Including revenues generated by both geostationary and non-geostationary satellites, this market should represent a global opportunity of more than 4 billion U.S. dollars of revenues by the end of the decade (source: Euroconsult 2021) and growing at around 13% average annual rate.
+Including revenues generated by both geostationary and nongeostationary satellites, this market should represent a global opportunity of more than 4 billion U.S. dollars of revenues by the end of the decade (source: Euroconsult 2021) and growing at an average annual rate of around 13%.